ArchipelagoMW/Archipelago/worlds/mm2/docs/en_Mega Man 2.md

 ## When the player receives an item, what happens?
 A sound effect will play based on the type of item received, and the effects of the item will be immediately applied, such as unlocking the use of a weapon mid-stage.
-If the effects of the item cannot be fully applied (such as receiving Health Energy while at full health), the remaining are withheld until they can be applied.
+If the effects of the item cannot be fully applied (such as receiving Health Energy while at full health), the leftover amount is withheld until it can be applied.

 ## What is EnergyLink?
 EnergyLink is an energy storage supported by certain games that is shared across all worlds in a multiworld.
 In Mega Man